 i.
 It seems that everyone could see the thorn in the flesh Paul suffered from – it was no secret.
 His heavenly vision was a secret until now, but everyone saw the thorn.
 Some among the Corinthian Christians probably thought less of Paul because of his thorn in the flesh, but they knew nothing of the amazing spiritual experience that lay behind it.

 c.
-What is a thorn in the flesh?
+A thorn in the flesh: What is a thorn in the flesh?
 When we think of a thorn, we think of a somewhat minor irritation.
 But the root word Paul used for thorn here describes a tent stake, not a thumbtack.

 i.
 In the ancient Greek translation of the Old Testament known as the Septuagint, the word skolops (thorn) shows “something which frustrates and causes trouble in the lives of those afflicted.”
 (Kruse)